 Always use punctuation inside the quotation marks.

-Jan said, “It took me only a week.”
+Jan said, “It only took a week.”

-Always use a comma before or after a quote is introduced.
+Also, always use a comma before or after a quote is introduced.

 “Said” in the ﬁrst sentence tells you that a quote is coming so it is followed by a comma.